Mango-information-systems/mango-is-website/source/index.md

        alt: Jean-Christophe Blondiau
        width: 140px
        height: 140px
-      quote: Mehdi is responsible for the development of a data-intensive web application.<br>He demonstrates his commitment to the success of this enterprise through flexibility and short response time.<br>He is totally focused on delivering results.
+      quote: Mehdi is responsible for the development of a data-intensive web application.<br>He demonstrates his commitment to the success of this enterprise through flexibility and short response time.
+He is <strong>totally focused on delivering results</strong>.
       author: Jean-Christophe Blondiau
       title: Director at co-emergence
    - type: reference